exasol/virtual-schemas/jdbc-adapter/doc/developing_an_sql_dialect.md

 The JDBC drivers are automatically deployed during the test.
 You have to create a directory for the jdbc driver under integration-test-data/drivers.
 The folder contains the driver jar file(s) and a config file.
 See the [PostgreSQL config](../integration-test-data/drivers/POSTGRESQL/settings.cfg) for an example.

+In order to connect to the source database from your integration test you also have to add the jdbc driver dependency to the [POM](../virtualschema-jdbc-adapter/pom.xml) scope verify.

 #### Add a new Integration Test Class

 Add a new class that derives from [AbstractIntegrationTest](../virtualschema-jdbc-adapter/src/test/java/com/exasol/adapter/dialects/AbstractIntegrationTest.java).
 This class has to: